-- Ongoing treatment for problems associated with alcohol and non-opioid drug use
+Ongoing treatment for problems associated with alcohol and drug use.

-- One-time consultations for family doctors who would like recommendations on managing a patient with alcohol and non-opioid drug use disorder
+One-time consultations for family doctors who would like recommendations on managing a patient with alcohol and drug use disorder.

-- Medical management of second stage withdrawal symptoms, one-to-one counselling, psychosocial educational groups, education and support for families, and telehealth appointments by phone or computer for select patients
+- Medical management of second stage withdrawal symptoms and substance use, including Methadone, Suboxone and other medications, one-to-one counselling, psychosocial educational groups, education and support for families, and telehealth appointments by phone or computer for select patients.

-Roshni Clinic is suited for men and women (19 years and older) struggling with physical and mental health issues associated with alcohol and non-opioid drug use.
+Men and women (19 years and older) struggling with physical and mental health issues associated with alcohol and drug use.

 You can contact the Roshni Clinic at 604-953-6190 or you can ask for a referral from the following: